ogempathogens/ogempathogens/README.md

 most of my projects are private.

 # Currently working on
-### glorywin - undetected external scripting engine for Counter-strike 2
+### angel.codes - undetected external scripting engine for Counter-strike 2

 # category 1 for x type projects